wargio/Twitch-Streamer-Linux/README.md

 * How i can save the output instead of livestreaming?
 	Use the `-save` arg for the script: `./twitch_ffmpeg -save` or `./twitch_avconv -save`

+* Why the avconv script is deprecated?
+	It's deprecated due libav drama.
+Please use ffmpeg.

 Screenshot: